I thank, very much thank, my Democratic colleagues for our showing our unity in solving this Republican manufactured crisis.

 They do it because they make a fortune doing it.

-Now I support legal immigration, Brandon.
+Now I support legal immigration.

 I think it should guarantee that we have a security check, a health check, and people need to show they have the means to take care of themselves.

-But these people are not following the process at all.
+But these people are not following the process at all, and now we're going to reward them with citizenship.

-Yeah, Sean, the the reason why I love this country so much is we are the most generous country in the world.
+Yeah, Sean, the reason why I love this country so much is we are the most generous country in the world.

-We have been blessed of our Father in Heaven more than any other country because we believe in the rule of law.
+We have been blessed of our Father in heaven more than any other country because we believe in the rule of law.

-We have a bill of rights, we have a constitution, and that rule of law is what protects us and keeps this country what it is.
+And that rule of law is what protects us and keeps this country what it is.

-The moment we deviate from that rule of law, the moment we go away from what the founders of this uh this great country intended, we then become no better than the countries that these people are fleeing from.
+The moment we deviate from that rule of law, the moment we go away from what the founders of this great country intended, we then become no better than the countries that these people are fleeing from.

 And we just can't do that.

-We have to continue um to look at and say, even though the legal process isn't the easiest process, we still allow more people into our country every year legally than any other country in the world, even though it's difficult.
+We have to continue to look at and say, even though the legal process isn't the easiest process, we still allow more people into our country every year legally than any other country in the world, even though it's difficult.

 We can't say that we're going to allow illegal immigration to exist as well.